Henrik Szabo

-Henrik Szabo (born December 18, 1982 in Malmö, Sweden) is a Swedish leader of purpose driven organisations and a former songwriter.
-He is Secretary General of Stiftelsen Läxhjälpen since 2019 and member of the board of Kompis Sverige.
+Henrik Szabo (born December 18, 1982) is a Swedish songwriter.

 Songwriting

 Henrik Szabo has written songs for artists in Sweden, Denmark, Iceland, Portugal, Slovenia, Lithuania and Moldova and was part of the songwriting team LilyDock Studios.
 He has regularly worked with Swedish songwriters Jonas Gladnikoff and Daniel Nilsson, as well as Danish songwriters Christina Schilling and Camilla Gottschalck.

 Henrik Szabo has contributed to several entries in pre-selections for the Eurovision Song Contest.
 He wrote the runner up in the Dansk Melodi Grand Prix 2009, the Danish final, with the song Someday performed by the Icelandic singer Hera Björk, which became a big hit and secured a win for Denmark in the OGAE Second Chance Contest 2009.

 Henrik Szabo has written songs for several other artists, including the successful Swedish danceband Titanix and the Danish star and former Eurovision Song Contest entrant DQ.

+Other activities

+Szabo is the managing director of the Tim Bergling Foundation,He is also an adjunct board member of Avicii AB.
+In addition, Henrik Szabo is a board member of Giva Sverige.
+He was formerly secretary general of Stiftelsen Läxhjälpen and a member of the board of Kompis Sverige.